 Newfoundland and Labrador tends to attract a more adventurous, outdoorsy type of visitor.
 Not that you can't find fine dining or a boutique hotel, but the major attractions of Newfoundland and Labrador are the natural surroundings, which are gorgeous, and the people, who are laid back and not pretentious.

-Some of the most popular things to do in Newfoundland and Labrador include scenic drives, whale watching, iceberg viewing, bird watching, kayaking, camping and enjoying a sundowner with your mates at the end of the day.Continue to 5 of 10 below.
+Some of the most popular things to do in Newfoundland and Labrador include scenic drives, whale watching, iceberg viewing, bird watching, kayaking, scuba diving, camping, and enjoying a sundowner with your mates at the end of the day.Continue to 5 of 10 below.

 05 of 10